iROCKER Cruiser Ultra Inflatable Paddleboard

 The iROCKER Cruiser Ultra was the last SUP of iROCKER’s new Ultra line to be paddled through our testing, and we thought we knew what to expect.
 However, it actually took us quite a bit of thought to determine how best to describe this SUP.

-What we eventually settled on was this: the Cruiser Ultra is the truest all-around out of the entire Ultra series.
+What we eventually settled on was this: the Cruiser Ultra may be the truest all-around out of the entire Ultra series.
 It combines stability with maneuverability, while still being capable of decent tracking to allow for a bit of speed.
-The Cruiser Ultra takes the benefits of the high-volume original Cruiser 10’6, and eliminates some of the drawbacks that came with a heavier construction.
-For these reasons, the Cruiser Ultra has actually become Justin’s unexpected favorite out of the Ultra series (excluding the Blackfin CX Ultra).
+The Cruiser Ultra takes the benefits of the high-volume standard Cruiser 10’6, and eliminates some of the drawbacks that came with a heavier construction.
+For these reasons, the Cruiser Ultra has become one of the easiest boards we have that we can recommend to just about anyone.

 - Want a stable, high-volume SUP while still enjoying the benefits of a compact board